hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - I. Marusic and S. Broomhall, 2021:  Leonardo DaVinci and fluid mechanics.  *Annual Review of Fluid Mechanics*, 53:  1-25.

 - K. Moffatt, 2014:  The fluid dynamics of James Clerk Maxwell.
 In *James Clerk Maxwell:  Perspectives on His Life and Work*, ed. by R. Flood, M. McCartney, and A. Whitaker.
 Oxford University Press, pp. 223-230.

+- W. R. Nitske, 1971:  *Wilhelm Conrad Rontgen:  Discoverer of the X Ray.*  University of Arizona Press.

 - O. Penrose and L. Onsager, 1956:  Bose-Einstein condensation and liquid helium.  *Physical Review*, 104:  576-583.